Hoping to Solve the World’s Most Mysterious Problems

 Recipient of Prestigious DOE Fellowship

 Working on cutting-edge quantum computers at Fermilab.Hans Johnson (M.S.
-Electrical Engineering ’21, Ph.D.
-Electrical Engineering Candidate)
+EE ’21, Ph.D.
+EE Candidate)

 As the recipient of a United States Department of Energy fellowship, Hans Johnson has gained the opportunity to work on cutting-edge quantum computing research at the Fermi National Accelerator Laboratory.